SSWConsulting/SSW.Rules.Content/rules/dones-do-you-send-yourself-emails/rule.md

 1. Add a bad example to Rules to Better UI - progress bar

-It's estimated to take **2 hours** and I'll make it my #1 priority on the next sprint, starting tomorrow
+It's estimated to take **2 hours** and I'll make it my #1 priority on the next Sprint, starting tomorrow

 :::
 :::